Estradiol and progesterone (Oral)

 Precautions while using estradiol and progesterone

 It is unlikely that a postmenopausal woman may become pregnant.
-But, you should know that using estradiol and progesterone while you are pregnant could harm your unborn baby.
+But, you should know that using this medicine while you are pregnant could harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-Using estradiol and progesterone over a long period of time may increase your risk of breast cancer or endometrial cancer.
+Using this medicine over a long period of time may increase your risk of breast cancer or endometrial cancer.
 Talk with your doctor about this risk.
-Do not use estradiol and progesterone if you have had your uterus (womb) removed (hysterectomy).
+Do not use this medicine if you have had your uterus (womb) removed (hysterectomy).
 Check with your doctor immediately if you experience abnormal vaginal bleeding.

-Using estradiol and progesterone may increase your risk of dementia, especially in women 65 years of age and older.
+Using this medicine may increase your risk of dementia, especially in women 65 years of age and older.

-Tell the medical doctor or dentist in charge that you are using estradiol and progesterone before any kind of surgery (including dental surgery) or emergency treatment.
-Your doctor will decide whether you should continue using estradiol and progesterone.
-Estradiol and progesterone may also affect the results of certain medical tests.
+Tell the medical doctor or dentist in charge that you are using this medicine before any kind of surgery (including dental surgery) or emergency treatment.
+Your doctor will decide whether you should continue using this medicine.
+This medicine may also affect the results of certain medical tests.

-Check with your doctor immediately if severe headache or sudden loss of vision or any other change in vision occurs while you are using estradiol and progesterone.
+Check with your doctor immediately if severe headache or sudden loss of vision or any other change in vision occurs while you are using this medicine.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.